Quality Cadet Unit Award

 2. Initial data is sent to all commanders for questions and corrections, as necessary.

 3. NHQ will announce the winning squadrons on this webpage.
-Award elements will be mailed to the respective wing headquarters, for presentation at a suitable venue.
+Award elements will be emailed to the respective wing headquarters, for printing and presentation at a suitable venue.

 Cadet and composite squadrons that qualify for the Quality Cadet Unit Award will receive the following: